St Dunstan's, Stepney: History

 Dunstan is recorded as doing this at Mayfield in the East Sussex Weald, and there is every chance he did similar at Stepney.
 This is entirely plausible as 10th century churches were typically formed from a small lightweight timber frame that was placed in a pre-dug trench.
 It is realistic that Dunstan, especially if aided by local builders, adjusted the alignment of the church structure within the trenches with his shoulder.
 Once the structure was correctly aligned, the trench could be filled in and the gaps in the timber framework filled with wattle and daub.
+As the local bishop, it would also have been Dunstan who consecrated the church.

 The church is known as "The Mother Church of the East End" as the parish covered most of what would become inner East London, before population growth led to the creation of a large number of daughter parishes.
 For this reason, the symbol of St Dunstan, his blacksmith tongs, are included in the London Borough of Tower Hamlets coat of arms.

 The first daughter-parish is believed to be Hackney as it was part of the Manor of Stepney, but it became an independent parish very early and no records survive.
 Whitechapel followed in the fourteenth century and others followed.
 Some parish churches, such as Bow Church in Bow began as a chapel of ease within Stepney, before becoming the heart of new independent parishes.

 Stepney’s close historic links to seaborne trade have led to the church being known as the Church of the High Seas.
 The registration of births at sea was the responsibility of the Bishop of London, with the recording carried out at in Stepney, at St Dunstan’s.
-This appears to be the origin of the tradition that British warships are part of the Parish of Stepney, and that children born at sea are parish are parishioners of Stepney parishioners as recounted on the old rhyme:
+This appears to be the origin of the tradition that British warships are part of the Parish of Stepney, and that children born at sea are Stepney parishioners as recounted on the old rhyme: